janbodnar/Java-Advanced/concurrency/README.md

 within a process.

 Threads (of the same process) run in a shared memory space, while processes run in separate memory spaces.
 A thread is a light-weight process, but a process is a heavy-weight process.
+A process is maintained by operating system whereas a thread is maintained by a programmer.

 https://i.stack.imgur.com/NVNge.jpg